Jesus Calms the Storm

 Way to Introduce the Story:

-Lead the class in a discussion about some of the storms you (or your students) have experienced.
-Talk about thunder, lightening, rain, flood, waves, etc. Talk about your feelings during the storm.
+Lead the group in a discussion about some of the storms any of you have experienced.
+Talk about thunder, lightning, rain, flood, waves, etc. Talk about your feelings during the storm.
 Were you frightened?
 Discuss the fact that you could only protect yourself; you could not actually stop the storm no matter what you would have done.
 Today we are going to talk about some people who were in a very bad storm.

 top